vich1n/mi-pagina-web/README.md

 # Vicente Fernández

 ## Bio
 Born in a place full of danger but enveloped by love.
 They call me "El Vicho".
-Eater of food, player of games, grower of hair.
+Eater of food, player of games, grower of hair and speaker of facts.

 ## Image